 - Always work for the full range of motion – make your tendons and joints ready in case the bar makes you squat low at competitions.

-- Patience and correct angles during the downward movement will let you develop the biggest power on the way up.
+- Patience, correct angles and solid front squat form during the downward movement will let you develop the biggest power on the way up.

 - There shouldn’t be any ‘sticking points’ while rising out from the hole – one smooth movement.
 If it happens all the time, decrease the working weight and try to rise smoothly.